-Emmett's mother famously insisted that her son's casket be kept open at his funeral, showing his brutally battered, disfigured face.
+Mamie Till-Mobley famously insisted that her son's casket be kept open at his funeral, showing the full extent of his injuries.

 “I wanted the world to see what they did to my boy,” she said.